 Simple English definitions for legal terms

-Read a random definition: learning
+Read a random definition: fair-report privilege

 Gift in contemplation of death: A gift made by someone who thinks they might die soon is called a gift in contemplation of death.
 This type of gift is different from a regular gift because the person who gave the gift can ask for it back, and it only becomes permanent after they die.
 Also, gifts in contemplation of death are taxed differently and can only be personal property, not real estate.
 Sometimes people make these gifts when they can't update their will before they die.